peter-pogorelov/QuestBot/README.md

 Questions?
 --------------------------------------
-If you have any questions, please contact us via Telegram.
+If you have any questions, please contact us via Telegram (https://telegram.me/joinchat/Cgfq7T90hVE9YGfrHsEasQ).